xsertx/learn-cicd-starter/README.md

 You do *not* need to set up a database or any interactivity on the webpage yet.
 Instructions for that will come later in the course!

-xsertx's version of Boot.dev's Notely app
+Xsertx's version of Boot.dev's Notely app